LGBTQ sex education: Opposition to LGBTQ sex education

 Opponents of LGBTQ sex education argue that it is wrong to teach students about the issue of homosexuality because it is too contentious.
 They say that parents should have control over what their children are exposed to and taught, and allowing public schools to cover LGBT sex education would undermine this right, forcing a particular political view on students.
 Furthermore, many opponents of inclusive sex ed programs argue that parents are forced to lose control of what their children learn in school.
 This belief is especially common in households that are religiously affiliated, or identify politically with views against LGBT rights.
 According to The Christian Post, some parents do not want their children to study homosexuality.
 Critics often cite a misuse of citizens' tax dollars, claiming citizens should not have to pay for children to learn about other lifestyles that their parents do not agree with.
 Parents and guardians within these families commonly argue that lesbian, gay, bisexual, or transgender activity is immoral, abnormal, and unnatural.

 According to Formby (2011), opponents have also argued that LGBTQ sex education is harmful to students because they say it exposes them to damaging information.
 They claim that the students should not learn about LGBT issues until they are older.
 Some opponents of LGBTQ sex education have argued that including LGBTQ issues in sex education programs will encourage more young people to practice homosexuality as well.

 LGBT sex education has also been accused of being disrespectful to certain families' religious beliefs.
 The Christian Post argued that if schools elect to teach about LGBTQ people while neglecting religious topics, the curriculum would be unfairly balanced.

 There have also been concerns that LGBTQ sex education would not be effective because it is difficult for homophobic students to accept homosexuality, which may prevent them from being receptive to the instruction.

 Opposition within the United States

+Trumps administration in 2025 tried to prohibit funding- authorized by Congress- from sex education, and issued a removal of educating gender diversity in schools in the United States However this action was stopped by a judge in Oregon who filed a lawsuit arguing that pulling funding was backed by no scientific evidence.

 There are laws prohibiting the "promotion of sexuality", referred to as "No Promo Homo" laws.
 Four states (Louisiana, Mississippi, Oklahoma, and Texas) mandate pointedly negative messages regarding all LGBT identities, when sex education is provided.
 Eight states (the four previously mentioned, Alabama, Arizona, South Carolina, and Utah) prohibit discussion of any topics deemed LGBT-related.
 According to the Guttmacher Institute's findings in 2017, "If HIV education is taught in Arizona it cannot 'promote' a 'homosexual lifestyle' or portray homosexuality in a positive manner.
 Mandated HIV education in Oklahoma teaches that among other behaviors that 'homosexual activity' is considered to be 'responsible for contact with the AIDS virus'."
 Utah, Alabama and Arizona used to have "No Homo Promo" laws but they were since repealed.